 How to select an ultrasonic thickness gauge?

-Acquiring an ultrasonic thickness gauge should not be a challenge, and it should only require knowing the specific application to select the best option for it.
+Acquiring an ultrasonic thickness gauge should not be a challenge, and it only requires knowing the specific application required to make the right choice.
 Anyways, there are different aspects that require consideration when selecting the right ultrasonic thickness gauge.

 The most relevant are: